 Deciding to select another Control Panel is a big decision, especially when your bottom line is at stake, so after having extensively tested and used VM for the last few months I finally decided to make the move, VM is slick, simple and easy to use, it’s like Ronseal, it does what it says on the tin.

 In this series of best practice articles I talk about migrating websites and emails from a Plesk 11 managed server to a Virtualmin managed server.
-It describes in some details the steps involved in doing it remedy the pitfalls and other thing I came across whilst doing it.
+It describes in some details the steps involved in doing it remedy the pitfalls and other things I came across whilst doing it.
 Note that this documentation is address to people with medium expertise in linux/system administration.

 A fresh install of a super fast multi-core web server with sufficient RAM and [Hardware] RAID 1 partitioned as follow: Continue reading Plesk 11 to VM – Part 2: Bare server set up